akshayatam/bmssp-python/README.md

-# bmssp-python
+# Breaking Dijkstra

-Python implementation of the "Breaking the Sorting Barrier for Directed SSSP" algorithm.
+An experimental Python implementation of the algorithm from **Breaking the Sorting Barrier for Directed Single-Source Shortest Paths** paper.

+This is a *learning repo* focussed on correctness first, performance second.